All Episodes

 All right, crossfire hurricane.

-It wrote has been following everything involving Deep State Gate Muller, the special counsel unmasking FISA abuse as closely as anybody and has done a remarkable job.
+Andy McCarthy, who's going to join us in a minute, has been following everything involving Deep State Gate Mueller, the special counsel on masking FISA abuse as closely as anybody and has done a remarkable job.

 Let me first go to Rudy Giuliani saying a couple of things.

-One, he's saying that we're going to look to challenge the legitimacy of the Muller investigation, and he's shocked to hear about an FBI spy within the Trump campaign.
+One, he's saying that we're going to look to challenge the legitimacy of the Mueller investigation, and he's shocked to hear about an FBI spy within the Trump campaign.

-In this case, I think we're gonna have to look into whether we can challenge the legitimacy of the entire investigation.
+In this case, I think we're going to have to look into whether we can challenge the legitimacy of the entire investigation.

-Maybe a special process prosecutor, special counsel never should have been appointed.
+Maybe a special prosecutor, special counsel never should have been appointed.

-Not based on an illegal leak, not based on a set of facts that go back to um I mean I I'm shocked to hear that they put a spy in the campaign of a major party candidate, or maybe two spies.
+Not based on an illegal leak, not based on a set of facts that go back to, I mean, I'm shocked to hear that they put a spy in the campaign of a major party candidate, or maybe two spies.

 I'm trying to figure out who was the spy.

-This on top of everything that we've talked about.
+This on top of everything that we've talked about, crimes committed by Hillary, obstruction of justice.

 And three days later, what have we been learning?

-One, because it corroborates, confirms so much of what we've been reporting since we first announced in March of 2017 that there was a Pfizer warrant on Trump Tower, something involving the Trump campaign, up to and including today.
+One, because it corroborates, confirms so much of what we've been reporting since we first announced in March of 2017 that there was a FISA warrant on Trump Tower, something involving the Trump campaign up to and including today.

-Uh the latest piece, unless he's written one in the interim that I haven't seen, is spinning a crossfire hurricane, the Times, meaning the New York Times on the FBI Trump investigation, Andrew McCarthy is with us, National Review Online.
+The Times, meaning the New York Times, on the FBI Trump investigation, Andrew McCarthy is with us, National Review Online.

 How are you, sir?